WORKING PAPERS

 We examine how confidence in the government reporting of public information affects the way the market reacts to firm-specific public news.
 We argue that the less the market believes in the quality of the macro-news released by the government the less it will believe in the quality of firm-specific news.
 We test this hypothesis using a cross-section of all the Dow-Jones news on public firms around the world over the period 2000-2012.
 We build a proxy of lack of confidence in the government by exploiting the difference in tone between the way the government reports the macro news of the country the way the press covers them (government-media disagreement).
 If the market does not believe in the government it also believes less firm-released news and more media-released news.
 Media- government disagreement delays the impounding of information for firm-released news and accelerates that for media-released news.
 Media-government disagreement reduces the reaction to firm-released news while it increases it for media-released news.
 We also exploit an-experiment-based source of variation and show that exogenous shocks to media-government disagreement reduce reaction to firm-released news and increase stock price inefficiency lowering stock liquidity.
 Our results have important policy implications, suggesting that one way to ameliorate stock market efficiency is to improve the quality of government reports.

-WORK IN PROGRESS
+SELECTED WORK IN PROGRESS

 Feedback Effect and Strategic Investment: Stock Price Impact on Firms’ Diversification